16. The Tower

 A quick glance at The Tower’s symbolic traits in the Rider-Waite-Smith deck.
 Being the necessary destruction that clears the path for authentic growth, surrendering to the fall is the first step toward rebuilding:

-Lightning Bolt – Divine Intervention or Cosmic Reality Check.
-A sudden, blinding strike from above shatters the tower's crown, symbolising an unexpected revelation or upheaval.
+Lightning Bolt – Divine Intervention or a Reality Check; a blinding strike from above shatters the tower's crown, symbolising an unexpected revelation.

 Falling Figures – The Unplanned Exit Strategy.
-Two individuals plummet headfirst from the tower, representing the abrupt loss of control and the forced release from illusion.
+Two individuals fall from the tower, symbolising sudden loss of control and forced release from illusion.

-Flames – Destruction as a Path to Renewal.
-Fire engulfs the tower, consuming the old and making way for the new.
-It's the purifying blaze that clears the debris of outdated beliefs and false securities.
+Flames – Destruction for Renewal.
+Fire consumes the old, paving the way for the new, clearing outdated beliefs and false securities.

 Crumbling Crown – The Fall of False Authority.
-The toppled crown signifies the collapse of ego and the dethroning of misguided power.
-It's a humbling reminder that no facade is too grand to fall.
+The toppled crown symbolises ego's collapse and the loss of misguided power.
+It reminds us that no facade is too grand to fall.

-Dark Sky – The Storm Before the Clarity.
-The ominous clouds set the stage for the tower's downfall, reflecting the inner turmoil preceding transformation.
-It's the tension-filled atmosphere before the breakthrough.
+Dark Sky – The Storm Before Clarity.
+Dark clouds signal the tower's collapse, reflecting the warning before change and tension before the breakthrough.

 iii.
 Influences